-- West Ashfield Tube Station - does not appear on the Tube Map!
-Actually it is a fully fitted out fake tube station built by London Underground on the 3rd floor of an office block in West Kensington.
+- West Ashfield Tube Station does not appear on the Tube Map.
+It is a fully fitted out fake tube station built by London Underground on the 3rd floor of an office block in West Kensington.
 It is used to teach new employees the intricacies of the system.

-- Today, more than one billion passengers a year use the Underground.
+- Today, more than 1.35 billion passengers a year use the Underground.

 Sources and Further Reading

 This article was updated on 7th February, 2020.